Demeter is Goddess of the harvest and is most notably linked to the growing, preserving and harvesting of grain.

 Sacred rites were held at Eleusis in March and September to coincide with the sowing and the harvesting of the grain.

 The Mother Archetype is a life-giver and the source of nurturing, devotion, patience and unconditional love.
 The ability to forgive and provide for her children and put them before herself is the essence of a good mother.

 In its shadow aspect the Mother can be devouring, abusive and abandoning.
 The shadow Mother can also make her children feel guilty about becoming independent and leaving her.

-She is additionally an Earth Goddess, bringing life to the plants and crops each spring.
-It is this role of the mother that she abandons when she goes off to search for her daughter.
+She is additionally an Earth Goddess, bringing fertility to the plant kingdom and land each spring.
+It is this role as "mother earth" that she abandons when she goes off to search for her daughter.
 She is unable to fulfill to perform this function every time Persephone has to return to her husband in the underworld.

 The Rescuer provides strength and support to others during a crisis or perhaps frequent assistance in daily living.
-They act out of love with no expectation of a reward.
+They act out of love, providing service to others with no expectation of a reward.

 The shadow Rescuer expects the rescued party to be grateful and will often try to keep that person needy.

 Demeter is distraught when Persephone goes missing and does not rest until she has found her.
-She is frustrated as she is unable to save her daughter and is forced to compromise her own needs as a mother.
+She is angry as she is unable to save her daughter and is forced to compromise her own needs as a mother.

 It is not necessary to be a biological mother to have this Archetype.
 It can refer to anyone who has a lifelong pattern of nurturing and devotion to living things.